thinkdata-works/gopipeline/README.md

 - Dynamic step definition - supply one or more pure go functions to define your pipeline work
 - Custom error handler - register a function to handle errors and toggle between halting and non-halting behaviours
 - Wait group handling - Register the pipeline with one or more other waitgroups to build this into other asynchronous processes
+- Stats reporting - asynchronously track the process of the pipeline for progress or benchmarking

 ## Quickstart